department-for-transport-public/tinScrape/README.md

 tinScrape::gcp_tables_to_list()
 ```

-For a given Excel document, this function searches for that document in GCS and reads it into R. Each marked up table in the document are outputted as lists in the R environment, where the name of the list is the worksheet's name.
+For a given ODS document, this function searches for that document in GCS and reads it into R. Each marked up table in the document are outputted as lists in the R environment, where the name of the list is the worksheet's name.

-The argument required for the function is the name of the Excel file.
-If the function does not seem to work, check the GCS storage bucket to see if the Excel file's name you are trying to call matches with what is in the bucket.
+The argument required for the function is the name of the ODS file.
+If the function does not seem to work, check the GCS storage bucket to see if the ODS file's name you are trying to call matches with what is in the bucket.

 Due to this function being part of the `gcp_to_bq()` function, the arguments stated above do not need to be manually inputted as this is automated and the input is case insensitive.